soma2000-lang/Assignment/README.md

   - Continuously evaluate the model's performance on a validation set.

-For setting up the RAG pipeline I have used all the techniques used in the paper https://arxiv.org/abs/2407.01219
+For setting up the RAG pipeline I have used all the techniques used in the paper https://arxiv.org/abs/2407.01219 according to my specified data

 ## DISCLAIMER